Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter V.

 Has an esoteric relation ship with Christ (the "morning star") and with Lucifer (the "Son of Dawn" from Isaiah).

-"The Venustic Initiation is for Real Men only, never for intellectual animals.
-Let us understand that by 'real Men,' we mean those who have built their solar bodies [this is not related to gender].
-Let us understand that by 'intellectual animals,' we mean all of humanity, all those who possess only lunar bodies.
-The Venustic Initiation is the real Christmas of the tranquil heart.
-It is for the few; it is by the grace of the Solar Logos.
-In nirvana, there exist many Buddhas who, despite their great perfection, have never attained the Venustic Initiation." - Samael Aun Weor, Christmas Message 1966-1967 (aka The Buddha's Necklace)
+"The Venustic Initiation is only for true human beings, never for intellectual animals.
+Let “true human beings” be understood as those who already created the solar bodies.
+Let “intellectual animals” be understood as all of humanity, all the people who only have lunar bodies.
+The Venustic Initiation is the true nativity of the tranquil heart.
+The Venustic Initiation is for the few; it is a grace from the Solar Logos.
+In Nirvana, there are many Buddhas who—in spite of their great perfections—have never reached the Venustic Initiation." - Samael Aun Weor, Light from Darkness

 In several regions of Christendom there is honored under this name a pious matron of Jerusalem who, during the Passion of Christ, as one of the holy women who accompanied Him to Calvary, offered Him a towel on which he left the imprint of His face.
 This is a symbol of Christ-Will.
 (See The Three Mountains.)